-If a character (say \$) is specified as Field Delimiter in a record, then any \$ character in the field data of that record (Chocolate\$20\$perpack) will be considered as a Field Delimiter, even though it is part of the field data.
+- If a character (say \$) is specified as Field Delimiter in a record, then any \$ character in the field data of that record (Chocolate\$20\$perpack) will be considered as a Field Delimiter, even though it is part of the field data.
 In the above example the \$ after 20 will also be considered as Field Delimiter, whereas it is the data.
-To avoid this situation put that field within the double quote i.e. (Chocolate\$"20\$perpack")
+To avoid this situation put that field within the double quote i.e. (Chocolate\$"20\$perpack") - 18.
+In case the number of fields in the data file is less than the number of fields defined in schema, you need to enable Allow Less Fields checkbox to process the data.

-- 18. If you want to remove enclosing characters (e.g. ', ", & , < , >) from the data file while parsing, enter the enclosing character that you want to remove, in Handle Enclosing Character field.
-Currently following enclosing characters are supported:

-- Single Quote (')
+- When number of fields in the data file is less than the number of fields defined in the schema, then data is not processed and gives error during execution. - If you still want to process the data, then you need to enable Allow Less Field checkbox. - When Allow Less Field option is enabled, empty tag is generated for fields that are not present in the data file. - This option is applicable only when schema is used at source end. - 19.
+If you want to remove enclosing characters (e.g. ', ", & , < , > ) from the data file while parsing, enter the enclosing character that you want to remove, in Handle Enclosing Character field.
+Currently following enclosing characters are supported: - Single Quote (')

 - Double Quote (")

-- Ampersand (&)

 - Less than symbol (<)

 - Greater than symbol (>)

-- 19. In case the input data contains some characters that are invalid in XML, then this may result in the mapping getting aborted.
+- 20. In case the input data contains some characters that are invalid in XML, then this may result in the mapping getting aborted.
 You can filter these invalid XML characters by checking the Filter Invalid XML Characters checkbox in Advanced Properties.